-- 1. Where the hours of operation are after sunset, the car parking areas and any other public areas shall be provided with lighting to provide a safe environment for users of the premises after hours. - 2.
-A Noise Impact Assessment Statement prepared by a qualified Acoustics Engineer may be required to be submitted with the application depending on the scale and location of the proposed use to show that the use can operate satisfactorily in the business area.
+1. Where the hours of operation are after sunset, the car parking areas and any other public areas shall be provided with lighting to provide a safe environment for users of the premises after hours.

+2. A Noise Impact Assessment Statement prepared by a qualified Acoustics Engineer may be required to be submitted with the application depending on the scale and location of the proposed use to show that the use can operate satisfactorily in the business area.

-4.8 Site Services
+4.9 Site Services

-- a) To ensure that the required services are provided. - b) To ensure that the services provided are easily protected or maintained.
+- a) To ensure that the required services are provided. - b) To ensure that the services provided are easily protected or maintained. - c) To ensure that service infrastructure does not detract from the public domain.